Archive: Year Two

 What are the sounds of Guantánamo Bay Detention Center?
 In 2015, poet Jordan Scott set out to record the ambient sounds of the prison as a means of bypassing its strict media censorship rules.
 Today, former detainee, Mansoor Adayfi, recalls how sound shaped his experiences there— both of torture and of hope.
 Approaching the 20th anniversary of the prison, Scott’s field recordings and Adayfi’s memories come together to create a visceral new landscape of this notoriously secret place.

-WAVE 12
+wave 12

-industrial capitalism and the world
+and the world

 Chris Kennedy (8 min)